pachyderm/docs/content/2.3.x/deploy-manage/deploy/connect-to-cluster.md

+---
+# metadata #
-# Connect to a Pachyderm cluster
+title:  Connect to a Cluster
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 After you deploy a Pachyderm cluster, you can interact with Pachyderm using the command-line interface `pachctl` in a terminal, connect to the [Pachyderm Console](../console){target=_blank}, use [Notebooks via Pachyderm's Mount Extension](../../../how-tos/jupyterlab-extension/){target=_blank}, or